Wildlife needs Willpower!

 We greatly appreciate every gift we receive, and all go towards protecting wildlife in your local area.

-Every single gift makes a difference, no matter how large or small, whether money or land.
+Every single gift makes a difference, no matter how large or small.
 With the help of people like Jacquie, Marjorie, Jack, John and many others, the Wildlife Trust for Bedfordshire, Cambridgeshire and Northamptonshire has looked after local wildlife and wild spaces for over 60 years.

-We are eternally grateful to those who have already given a gift and you can be sure that every penny will go towards ensuring a wilder future.
+We are eternally grateful to those who have already given a gift and you can be sure that every penny will go towards creating a wilder future.

 Your gift could...